We study the structure and function of cortical circuits in olfaction

 It is intriguing to study a structure that is at the interface of early sensory processing and higher-level processes that underlie perception.

 One of the most interesting features of the piriform cortex is that odors are represented in the activity of ensembles of neurons that are distributed over the length of the structure.
 Thus, unlike the olfactory bulb or other primary sensory cortices, the piriform cortex does not appear to use spatial location to represent stimulus identity.
-Rather, such distributed assembly activity is more common in areas responsible for higher-order Gestalt representations.
+Rather, distributed assembly activity is more common in areas responsible for higher-order Gestalt representations.
 This suggests that the piriform cortex not only relays sensory information, but plays an important early role in the long-term representation of odor information.
 We are investigating in the synaptic, cellular and circuit mechanisms of odor coding that underlie assembly or "engram" formation in the piriform cortex.